lamchakchan/RestAssured.Net/README.md

     .Query("string", "string")
     //Add parameters for the body of the request if it is POST, PUT or DELETE .Param("string", "string")
-    //Allows for a body of content.
+    //Allows for a string content such as JSON or XML.
 Used for POST, PUT and DELETE.
+The body is overriden if Param() is used
+    .Body("string")
-The body is overriden if Param() is used .Body("string")
+    //Allows for an object to be serialized to JSON or XML.
+Used for POST, PUT and DELETE.
+The body is overriden if Param() is used
+    .Body<T>(T object)
     //Set the host of the target server
     //Useful when you want to reuse a test suite between multiple Uris .Host("string")